Shidacea/Shidacea-CPP/README.md

 * Platform independency (technically, but not tested yet)
 * Scripting support using mruby
 * Wrapped SFML classes for use with mruby
+* Can be extended easily with mrbgems
 * Modding support

 # Features

 * Simple event handling
 * Simple state machine for scenes
-* Basic game classes
+* Basic game classes and physics
+* Intuitive and simple system for entity properties
 * Wrapped ImGui methods for debugging

 # Planned features

-* Game physics
-* Collision detection routines
+* More collision detection routines
-* A special level editor written using this engine
+* A special level editor written using this engine (Hyashi)
-* Examples
+* Separate example project

 # Caveats